 The Offering Issuer: Legacy Education Inc. Common stock offered by us shares of common stock, \$0.001 par value per share.
 Common stock outstanding before this offering shares.
-Over-allotment option The underwriters have an option for a period of 30 days to acquire up to an additional shar of common stock from us at the initial public offering price, less the underwriting discount, solely f the purpose of covering over-allotments, if any.
-Shares of common stock to be outstanding after this offering $^{(1)}$ shares (or shares in full). shares if the underwrite ers exercise the option to purchase additional Use of proceeds proceeds from this offering f working capital and genera acquisitions of complemen commitments to use the pro g, or approximately \$, assuming an initial public of set forth on the cover page or investments at our facilitie corporate purposes.
-We mary businesses, technologic ceeds from this offering for million if the underwriters exercise their Risk factors ge 10, in addition to other information in this y consider before deciding to invest in shares Proposed NYSE American symbol "LGCY" The number of shares of common stock to be outstanding 24, 2024, and excludes the following: after this offering is based on 1 8,582,298 shares of commor n stock issued and outstanding as of February • 2,000,000 shares of common stock reserved for future e issuance under our 2021 Equit y Incentive Plan; and • 800,000 shares of common stock underlying outstand ling stock options at a weighted average exercise price of \$0.
-77 per share.
-Except as otherwise indicated herein, all information in this prospectus assumes the following ng: • No exercise of the underwriters' option to purchase u p to an additional shares of common stock to cover a llotments, if any. • a reverse split of our common stock effec ted on 2024 purs ant to which (i) every shares of outstanding common stock was
+Over-allotment option The underwriters have an option for a period of 30 days to acquire up to an additional share of common stock from us at the initial public offering price, less the underwriting discount, solely for the purpose of covering over-allotments, if any.
+Shares of common stock to be outstanding after this offer ring (1) shares (or shares if the underwriters exercise the option to purchase additional shares in full).
+Use of proceeds We estimate that we will receive net proceeds of approximately \$ million from our sale of common stock in this offering, or approximately \$ million if the underwriters exercise the over-allotment option in full, assuming an initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus).
+We intend to use the n proceeds from this offering for investments at our facilities, the development of new programs and for working capital and general corporate purposes.
+We may use a portion of the proceeds to us for acquisitions of complementary businesses, technologies, or other assets; however, we have r commitments to use the proceeds from this offering for any such acquisitions or investments at the time.
+See "Use of Proceeds" for a more complete description of the intended use of proceeds from the offering.
+Risk factors You should read the "Risk Factors" section starting on page 10, in addition to other information in the prospectus for a discussion of factors you should carefully consider before deciding to invest in share of our common stock.
+Proposed NYSE American symbol of our common stock.
+"LGCY" 1 5 (1) The number of shares of common stock to be our 2024, and excludes the following: "LGCY" (1) The number of shares of common stock to be our 2024, and excludes the following: 1,939,312 shares of common stock reserved "LGCY" tstanding after this offering is based on 18,582,298 shares of common stock issued and outstanding as of May (1) The number of shares of common stock to be our 2024, and excludes the following: 1,939,312 shares of common stock reserved "LGCY" tstanding after this offering is based on 18,582,298 shares of common stock issued and outstanding as of May for future issuance under our 2021 Equity Incentive Plan; and ng outstanding stock options at a weighted average exercise price of \$1.63 per share.

-• a reverse split of our common stock effected on , 2024, pursuant to which (i) every shares of outstanding common stock was decreased to one share of common stock, (ii) the number of shares of common stock for which each outstanding option and warrant to purchase common stock is exercisable was proportionally decreased on a 1-for- basis.
+a reverse split of our common stock effected on , 2024, pursuant to which (i) every shares of outstanding common stock was decreased to one share of common stock, (ii) the number of shares of common stock for which each outstanding option and warrant to purchase common stock is exercisable was proportionally decreased on a 1-for- basis.